-Pollution and the Decline in Human Cognition: Evidence from China
+The Long-Term Effect of Air Pollution on Human Cognition: Evidence from China

-We use a regression discontinuity design to investigate the long-term causal impact of PM2.5 on cognition ability among middle-aged and older adults in China.
-We find that the Huai River Policy increased PM2.5 by 22.8 μg/m3 and the long-term PM2.5 exposure has large and significant negative impact on mental intactness, mathematical ability, episodic memory, and overall cognitive ability.
+We investigate the long-term causal impact of PM2.5 on cognition ability among middle-aged and older adults in China.
+Using a regression discontinuity design we find that a 10-μg/m3 increase in long-term PM2.5 exposure reduces overall cognitive ability score by 0.7 standard deviation (SD).
 The results are robust to a series of robustness checks and economically significant.
 Our back-of-the-envelope calculations suggest that one-SD increase in PM2.5 is linked to an annual economic loss of $23.9 billion due to increased medical expenditures treating mental illness, and reducing PM2.5 to the WHO standard would save roughly $34.7 billion annually.

 Keywords: Long-term exposure, Fine particulate matter, Cognitive ability, Regression discontinuity design, Huai River Policy